-Georgina Brackenbury, the daughter of Hilda Brackenbury, and the sister of Marie Brackenbury, was born in 1865.
+Georgina Brackenbury, the daughter of Hilda Brackenbury, and the sister of Marie Brackenbury, was born on 1st July 1865.
 Her father, Charles Brackenbury, was an army general and two of her brothers died while serving in the armed forces.

 Brackenbury studied at the Slade Art School from 1888 to 1900.
 A member of the National Union of Women's Suffrage Societies (NUWSS) she joined the Women's Social and Political Union (WSPU) in March 1907.